You must have heard about ‘Frontend Development’ a lot in the programming world. So, what does this term mean?

 Conclusion

 Compared to JavaScript, ReactJs is easier to learn, but remember that ReactJs is a library of JavaScript.
-You need to know the basics of JavaScript to understand ReactJs, which may also confuse you further.
+You need to know the basics of JavaScript to understand ReactJs, which may confuse you further.
 JavaScript and ReactJs are related to each other.
 Instead of learning both or entirely, please start with the basics of JavaScript, and then move on to ReactJs and apply your knowledge of JavaScript in ReactJs.